 Crabapple Blossom Meaning & Symbolism

-The crabapple blossom is often associated with fertility, marriage, and love.
-Generally, the crabapple flowers are also a symbol of youth, surprise, and joy.
-They come in different colors, including white, pink, and red.
+In the language of flowers, the crabapple blossom is often associated with fertility, marriage, and love.
+It is also a symbol of youth, surprise, and joy.
+The flowers come in different colors, including white, pink, and red.

 There’s a traditional belief that if you throw a crabapple seed into the fire while saying your special someone’s name, it’s true love if the seed explodes.